BUSINESS ENERGY

 Make a bank transfer

 You can also pay your bill by making a direct bank transfer.
 This is sometimes known as BACS or Faster Payments.
-Just log into your business banking and send the money to your supplier’s account.
-You’ll find their sort code and account number on your bill.
+To pay in this way, you'll need to log into your business banking account and send the money to your supplier’s account.
+You should be able to find your supplier's sort code and account number on your bill.

 Pay over the phone